Doug Liman's unrealized projects: This Perfect Day

-Crazy Talented series
+Crazy Talented TV series

 On July 12, 2019, Liman was set to produce and direct Crazy Talented based on a short story by Steven Gould with Michael Karnow writing the Quibi series.

 2020s

 Untitled ISS film

-On May 26, 2020, Liman was set to direct and write a film to be filmed on the International Space Station, with Tom Cruise set to star and produce the project with Liman in collaboration with NASA and SpaceX, and on October 11, 2022, Cruise was confirmed to be the first civilian to do a spacewalk for the movie.
+In 2020, Liman was set to direct and write a film to be filmed on the International Space Station, with Tom Cruise set to star and produce the project with Liman in collaboration with NASA and SpaceX, and on October 11, 2022, Cruise was confirmed to be the first civilian to do a spacewalk for the movie.

-Red Notice series
+Red Notice TV series

 In March 2022, Liman signed on to direct and executive produce a television series adaptation of the 2015 book Red Notice: A True Story of High Finance, Murder, and One Man's Fight for Justice by activist and financier Bill Browder.

 Rise and Kill First

-On May 18, 2022, Liman was set to direct the Otto Skorzeny biopic based on Ronen Bergman‘s nonfiction book Rise and Kill First with Story Syndicate and Abot Hameiri producing the movie.
+In May 2022, Liman was set to direct the Otto Skorzeny biopic based on Ronen Bergman‘s nonfiction book Rise and Kill First with Story Syndicate and Abot Hameiri producing the movie.

 The Saint series reboot

-On November 21, 2023, it was announced that Liman would direct a reboot of The Saint for Paramount Pictures, with Regé-Jean Page starring.
+In 2023, it was announced that Liman would direct a reboot of The Saint for Paramount Pictures, with Regé-Jean Page starring.

 Deeper

-In November 2024, Liman confirmed he was in early development of the supernatural thriller Deeper for Warner Bros.
+In 2024, Liman confirmed he was in early development of the supernatural thriller Deeper for Warner Bros.
 Pictures, with Tom Cruise and Ana de Armas attached to star.
 By July 2025, Puck News reported that development was paused due to concerns of its $275 million budget.
 In August, The Hollywood Reporter stated that the film was put on hold due to specific weather window needs.

 The Stand

-In 2025, a new film adaptation of Stephen King's epic novel The Stand was reported to be in development at Paramount Pictures with Liman attached to direct and co-produce along with Tyler Thompson of Cross Creek Pictures.
+In June 2025, a new film adaptation of Stephen King's epic novel The Stand was reported to be in development at Paramount Pictures with Liman attached to direct and co-produce along with Tyler Thompson of Cross Creek Pictures.